My ADHD Morning Routine + Checklist | Millionaire Morning Routine

 I kind of wish I had taken some time lapse videos of getting ready in the morning – I think it would’ve made for some COMEDIC TikTok content.

-I think it would’ve made for some COMEDIC TikTok content, LMAO.
+My ADHD mornings would’ve made for some COMEDIC TikTok content, LMAO.

 I scrambled between rooms, walking around half dressed – toothbrush hanging out of my mouth – jumping from putting on facial moisturizer to choosing an outfit to realizing I forgot to floss to then remembering I needed to take my meds/vitamins.
+To then being like “Oh shit I need to eat something!”

 By the time I got *OUT* the door, I felt like I had lost a ton of executive function.
 And the day had just started!